 Teacher assaults have been an issue throughout Minnesota and the country.
 Now the Minnesota senate has opened hearings on the Zero Tolerance Teacher Assault bill that has been proposed.

 This comes in the wake of several high-profile assaults that happened to teachers in a number of Twin Cities schools.
 In one case, a substitute teacher was pushed by a seventh-grade student after the teacher took the student’s phone due to refusal to put it away.
 The student got up, used both hands, and slammed the teacher backward multiple times.
 Since the assault, the teacher has had neck and shoulder pain and the entire class witnessed the incident.
 Police are currently investigating what has happened, as this is one of a number of cases where teachers have required medical attention.
 Recently, two teachers were hospitalized after being assaulted by students.
-They are all going to need to hire this domestic assault lawyer north york.

 Now, schools are starting to review their discipline policies and the assaults contribute to an uptick in juvenile crimes.